udayakumar-s/ej2-angular-docs/ej2-angular/treeview/how-to/restrict-the-drag-and-drop-for-particular-tree-nodes.md

 ---
 layout: post
 title: Restrict the drag and drop for particular tree nodes in Angular Treeview component | Syncfusion
-description: Learn here all about Restrict the drag and drop for particular tree nodes in Syncfusion ##Platform_Name## Treeview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Restrict the drag and drop for particular tree nodes in Syncfusion Angular Treeview component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Restrict the drag and drop for particular tree nodes
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Restrict the drag and drop for particular tree nodes in Angular Treeview component